Hawaii Votes by Mail

 - Voters have the right to spoil their ballot.
 If you change your mind or make an error, contact the Clerk's Office for a replacement ballot.

-Preparing Your Ballot for Return: After voting your ballot, re-fold it and seal it in the secret ballot envelope.
-The secret ballot envelope ensures your right to secrecy as the ballots are opened and prepared for counting.
-Once sealed, place the secret ballot envelope in the return envelope.
+Preparing Your Ballot for Return: After voting your ballot, re-fold it and seal it in the secret ballot sleeve.
+The secret ballot sleeve ensures your right to secrecy as the ballots are opened and prepared for counting.
+Once sealed, place the secret ballot sleeve in the return envelope.
 Read the affirmation statement and sign the return envelope before returning it to the Clerk's Office.
 Voters must sign the return envelope for the ballot to be counted.

 Returning Your Ballot: Voters may return their ballot by mail or in-person at a designated place of deposit.
 Voted ballots must be received by the Clerk's Office by 7:00 p.m. on Election Day.